anzenker/master_thesis_anzenker_2025/README_Master_Thesis.md

 The nextflow pipeline runs on a Docker image by default.

 ```
+# help message
+nextflow run main.nf -help

+#run
 nextflow run main.nf --raw_reads raw_reads.fastq --genome genome.fa --threads NO_THREADS
 ```

-*Optionally the parameters
+*Optional parameters
-- --outdir (defines the anme of the output directory) &
+- --outdir NAME     (defines the anme of the output directory)
-- --color (defines the plot color for the output plots, requires a hex color code e.g. #688e26) can be given to the command.*
+- --color HEX_CODE  (defines the plot color for the output plots, requires a hex color code e.g. #688e26)
+- skip_eggnog true  (runs the workflow without eggNOG annotation)
+- skip_busco true   (runs the workflow without busco analysis)
+- skip_orf          (runs the workflow without orf prediction and without eggNOG annotation)
+- no_plots          (no outout plots are generated from the workflow) *

 <a name="pipe_dir"></a>
 #### 4.2.3 nanoTome results directory